documentcloud/underscore-contrib/docs/underscore.collections.statistics.md

 #### median

-Signature: `_.median(... arrays:Array ...)`
+Signature: `_.median(... array:Array ...)`

 The `_.median` function finds out the middle value from the array of numbers.

 Calulation of median is done using the following method.

-If the array has odd numbers then median is the middle element.
+If the array is odd length then median is the middle element.

-If the array has even numbers then average of middle two numbers is the median value.
+If the array is even numbers then average of middle two numbers is the median value.

+Link for reference <a href="https://en.wikipedia.org/wiki/Median" target="_blank" class="btn btn-primary btn-xs">Median</a>

 ```javascript

 _.median([]);